 Total assets: ETB 31.1 billion (6/2019)

-Development Bank of Ethiopia, formerly known as Agricultural and Industrial Development Bank, operates as a specialized state-owned development financial institution in the country.
+Development Bank of Ethiopia, formerly known as the Agricultural and Industrial Development Bank, operates as a specialized state-owned development financial institution in the country.
 Headquartered in Addis Ababa, the bank aims to promote Ethiopia’s economic development by financing agriculture, commerce, industry, and manufacturing activities.
 It oversees around 32 branches throughout the country.